 A further improvement is possible.
-Since we are only interested in detecting whether $j\not=0$, directly measuring the whole auxiliary state might not be the most efficient strategy as in this case the whole auxiliary state (and its entanglement) is destroyed.
-By performing a two outcomes measurement on each part of the auxiliary ensemble of the form $\left\{ P_1, \id - P_1 \right\}$, where $P_1 = \sum_{i = 0}^{d/2 - 1}\proj{2i}$ (note the sum up to $d/2-1$), one can determine the parity of $j$.
-Same(different) outcomes in $A$ and $B$ corresponds to an odd(even) $j$ value.
-Therefore, whenever $j$ odd is obtained, we know with certainty that $j \neq 0$, and the ensemble is noisy (case $(ii)$).
-In this case, by performing an uncorrelating operation between the auxiliary state and the ensemble we leave the auxiliary system in the $\big|\Phi_{0,j/2}^{d/2}\big\rangle\big\langle\Phi_{0,j/2}^{d/2}\big|$ state (see Appendix A for details).
-The noisy ensemble case is identified by consuming only 1 ebit.
-On the other hand, if $j$ even is found, the ensemble is considered to be perfect (option ($i$)) but with some failure probability $\delta_1$.
-Such failure probability is now given by the probability of measuring that $j$ is even, while the ensemble is still noisy, i.e., $\delta_1 = \sum_{j=0}^{n/2} \binom{n}{2j} F^{n-2j} (1-F)^{2j}$.
-One can reduce the failure probability by iterative performing additional two outcome measurements of the same form, learning --and consuming-- 1 ebit of information from the auxiliary state.
-The $m^{\text{th}}$ measurement can be written as $\{ P_m, \id - P_m \}$, where now \be P_m = \sum_{i = 0}^{\frac{d}{2m} - 1} \sum_{j = 0}^{m-1} \proj{2 m i \oplus j}, \ee and it reveals whether the value of $j$ is multiple of $2^m$ (or $0$), or not.
-The failure probability, i.e., the probability of the ensemble being noisy and the outcomes of all $k$ measurements still coinciding for $A$ and $B$ is given by \be \delta_m = \sum_{k=0}^{ n2^{-m} } \binom{n}{2^m k}F^{n-2^{m} k}(1-F)^{2^{m} k}. \ee For some fixed failure probability $\delta_t$ one can hence obtain the number $(m)$ of measurements --number of ebits-- required as a function of the ensemble fidelity $F$.
+Since we are only interested in detecting whether $j\not=0$, directly measuring the whole auxiliary state might not be the most efficient strategy.
+By performing a two-outcome measurement on each part of the auxiliary state, of the form $\left\{ P_1, \id - P_1 \right\}$, where $P_1 = \sum_{i = 0}^{d/2 - 1}\proj{2i}$ (note the sum up to $d/2-1$), one can determine the parity of $j$.
+Same(different) outcomes in $A$ and $B$ correspond to an even(odd) $j$ value.
+We denote this protocol as the ``ENG subspaces protocol''.
+Whenever $j$ odd is obtained, we know with certainty that $j \neq 0$, and the ensemble is noisy [case $(ii)$].
+In this case, one can recover the entanglement by performing an uncorrelating operation between the auxiliary state and the ensemble we leave the auxiliary system in the $\big|\Phi_{0,j/2}^{d/2}\big\rangle\big\langle\Phi_{0,j/2}^{d/2}\big|$ state (see Appendix~\ref{appendixA} for details).
+The case $(ii)$ is identified by consuming only 1 ebit.
+On the other hand, if $j$ even is found, the ensemble is considered to be perfect [case ($i$)] up to some failure probability $\delta_1$, which is now given by the probability of measuring that $j$ is even, while the ensemble is still noisy, $\delta_1 = \sum_{j=0}^{n/2} \binom{n}{2j} F^{n-2j} (1-F)^{2j}$.
+One can reduce $\delta_1$ by iteratively performing additional two-outcome measurements of the same form, learning--and consuming--1 ebit of information from the auxiliary state.
+The $m$th measurement can be written as $\{ P_m, \id - P_m \}$, where now

+revealing whether the value of $j$ is multiple of $2^m$ (or $0$).
+The failure probability, i.e., the probability of the ensemble being noisy and the outcomes of all $k$ measurements coinciding for $A$ and $B$ is

+For some fixed $\delta_t$ one can obtain the number $(m)$ of measurements--number of ebits--required as a function of the ensemble fidelity $F$.